Corporate Governance

 2. 2) Summary of the Determination Policy

 1. a.
-Levels of remuneration for Directors
+Level of remuneration for Directors

 The level of remuneration is verified by the Officer Appointment and Remuneration Advisory Committee based on the Company’s financial performance, taking into consideration the remuneration level, etc. of peer companies or those of similar size as the Group.